jannickj/blog/1-frp/1-frp.md

     draw(gameState);
 }
 ```
+With this we are able to update our state for each time window.

 **Question** Lets say that the `draw` function completely lags out when `now = 482`, and the next `now = 1232`, what will happen to `gameState` at `1232`? will it miss all the events that occured between *1231* and *482* **!?!?**

-**Answer** No the window size is expanding and contracting depending on how fast the computer is able to run the update loop.
+**Answer** No the window size is expanding and contracting depending on how fast the computer is.
 This because Frp is **insentive** to the resolution at which it does **event sampling**.
 In prior works I've refered to this as **Sampling Resolution Insensitivity**.
-And with we see why Frp is:
+This is how and why Frp fulfilles its first promise:

 * Self correcting in nature, preventing state coming out of sync  *(better stability)*